 Note 2: The consumer dashboard could contain other information too, for example, the written notice referred to in rules 7.10 (which deals with quality of CDR data under privacy safeguard 11, section 56EN of the Act) and 7.15 (which deals with correction requests under privacy safeguard 13, section 56EP of the Act).

 (3A) Paragraph (3)(h) applies on and after 1 July 2024.

-(4) A data holder does not contravene subrule (1) in relation to subparagraphs (1)(c)(ii) and (iii) so long as it takes reasonable steps to ensure that the functionality complies with those subparagraphs.
+(4) A data holder does not contravene paragraph (1)(e) or (g) if the data holder takes reasonable steps to ensure that the online service complies with the paragraph.

 Secondary users